Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

 - It shows that some goal-directed learning must take place for the SOM to be reorganized.
 - The brain seems to have an effective interaction structure of short-distance excitation and long-distance inhibition; a small-world network of many local connections and few long-distance connections.
 - Principle regimes of models with local cooperation and global competition
-  - Growing activity: inhibition < excitation, model is dominated by positive feedback.
+  - *Growing activity*: inhibition < excitation, model is dominated by positive feedback.
-  - Decaying activity: inhibition > excitation, facilitates competition between inputs.
+  - *Decaying activity*: inhibition > excitation, facilitates competition between inputs.
-  - Memory activity: inhibition ~ excitation, can represent past values without input.
+  - *Memory activity*: inhibition ~ excitation, can represent past values without input.
-- Dynamic neural field (DNF): a model of the dynamics of a cortical sheet using differential equations.
+- *Dynamic neural field (DNF)*: a model of the dynamics of a cortical sheet using differential equations.
 - Is working memory implemented by ongoing firing in the brain?
 - Probably not, as a more common explanation is that working memory is sustained by lateral reverberating neural activity.
 - The DNF model captures this reverberation and can model working memory.